ccallawa/alyvix_doc/getting_started/using_editor.rst

 Scripting a Test Case with Editor
 *********************************

-This task will introduce you to the scripting mechanism in Alyvix Editor.
-It will allow you to create much more complex behaviors than we saw when calling Alyvix Robot in :ref:`our prior task <getting_started_example_settings_robot>`.
+This task will introduce you to the scripting mechanism in Alyvix Editor, which allows you to create much more complex behaviors than we could do when just calling Alyvix Robot in :ref:`our prior task <getting_started_example_settings_robot>`.

 .. rst-class:: bignums